THE CATHOLIC TRADITION NEWSLETTER

 Notices:

 Saint Joseph’s Catholic Church is in the process of constructing a church hall, classrooms, library and residence in its efforts to provide for the parish and to have a place for research in traditional Roman Catholicism as well as a meeting place for those interested in both the perennial teachings and the movements to continue the Roman Catholic Church after the apostasy of the Conciliar Church.
 We hope you will support us in this effort as a center for spreading the Catholic Faith worldwide.
-We will still need to borrow $165,000 without your further assistance.
+We will still need to borrow $155,000 without your further assistance.
 Since the Church is located in the heart of Sin City (Las Vegas), it is a metaphor that the Church continues through her faithful bishops, priests, and laity in this sinful world that rejects the saving grace of salvation.
-Thank you for your prayers and asking for your continuance of prayer to bring this project to completion—the utilities and concrete foundation are already in place.
+Thank you for your prayers and asking for your continuance of prayer to bring this project to completion—the block walls are now going upwards.

 Meanwhile, we want to thank all those who have so generously heeded this appeal and all who have supported our apostolate through the years.